gwkokab/gwkokab/README.md

 [![Upload Python Package](https://github.com/gwkokab/gwkokab/actions/workflows/python-publish.yml/badge.svg)](https://github.com/gwkokab/gwkokab/actions/workflows/python-publish.yml)
 [![Versions](https://img.shields.io/pypi/pyversions/gwkokab.svg)](https://pypi.org/project/gwkokab/)

 GWKokab is a JAX-based gravitational-wave population inference package.
-It is built on top of [Jaxampler](https://github.com/Qazalbash/jaxampler) and provides a high-level interface for sampling from a wide range of gravitational-wave population models.

 It is currently under active development and is not ready for production use.
 If you would like to contribute, please see the [contributing guidelines](CONTRIBUTING.md).

 <!-- ## Features